SMU Mustangs men's basketball

-The SMU Mustangs men's basketball team represents Southern Methodist University (SMU) in Dallas, Texas and currently competes in the American Athletic Conference of NCAA Division I college basketball.
-The Mustangs are currently coached by Rob Lanier.
+The SMU Mustangs men's basketball team represents Southern Methodist University (SMU) in University Park, Texas and competes in the Atlantic Coast Conference of NCAA Division I college basketball.
 In 104 years of basketball, SMU's record is 1,377–1,237.
-SMU has reached one Final Four, has made 12 NCAA Tournament Appearances, won 16 Conference Championships, had 11 All-Americans, and 23 NBA Draft selections.
+SMU has reached one Final Four, made 12 NCAA Tournament Appearances, won 16 Conference Championships, had 11 All-Americans, and 23 NBA Draft selections.

 SMU finished the 2016–17 season with a 30–5 record, and won their second conference title in three years.
 They set the school record for single season wins, and returned to the NCAA Tournament following a postseason ban in the 2015–16 season.

 History

 1916: The Beginning

 1916 was the inaugural season of SMU basketball where it went 12–2.
 SMU joined the Southwest Conference in the 1918–19 season.
 SMU won its first two conference titles in 1935 and 1937.

-1955-1967: The Doc Hayes Era (Golden Era of Pony Hoops)
+1955–1967: The Doc Hayes Era (Golden Era of Pony Hoops)

 Doc Hayes took over as SMU's head coach in 1947.
 By 1955 Hayes had SMU in the NCAA Tournament for the first time in school history advancing to the Sweet Sixteen and had won their first conference title in almost 20 years.
 The four year stretch from 1955–58, SMU went 77–28, won four consecutive Southwest Conference championships, and reached 3 Sweet Sixteen's while also reaching the school's only ever Final Four in the 1955-56 season, led by All-American Jim Krebs.
 SMU during the Doc Hayes era won 8 SWC championships and reached the NCAA tournament 6 times including Final Four and Elite Eight appearances.
 Doc Hayes retired after the 1967 season with a final record of 298–191 (.609) at SMU.